digikar99/polymorphic-functions/README.md

 I know of exactly one: [specialization-store](https://github.com/markcox80/specialization-store).
 It does a few more things:

-- Dispatch on optional and keyword args
+- Dispatch on keyword args
-- Allow for naming "specialized function"
+- Allow for explicitly naming "specialized function"

 Honestly, I'd be on the lookout for something based on MOP.
 I spent half an hour on the book; then, gave up, and spent two hours on this.